kelvinyelyen/next-auth/README.md

 ## Contributing

 This project is aimed at streamlining and automating common project tasks, with a focus on creating an authentication template for Next.js projects.

-The template is under development, and contributions, feedback, and suggestions are highly appreciated.
+This template is under development, and contributions, feedback, and suggestions are highly appreciated.

 ### How to Contribute